 Different cars.
 REM trains are not commuter trains; their cars are more like metro cars from a technological standpoint.
 REM cars are smaller but will run much more frequently, which explains the significant increase in capacity.
 The space will be designed for smooth passenger flow at transfer station entrances and exits (poles, bars, wider spaces).
-They will be air conditioned and equipped with bicycle and luggage racks.
+Cars will be heated, air conditioned and connected to the wi-fi.

-The arrival of the REM means that users of the Mascouche line will have to transfer at a brand-new station (Correspondance A40) located just past Ahuntsic train station.
+The arrival of the REM means that users of the Mascouche line will have to transfer at the "Correspondance A40" brand-new station, located just past Ahuntsic train station.
 This station will be expressly designed to ensure smooth transfer of users between the Mascouche line and the REM :

-As soon as you leave the commuter train, you will walk on a covered platform, then enter a closed station, sheltered from inclement weather.
-Once aboard the REM, the trip from Correspondance A40 Station to Central Station will take approximately 10 minutes.
-Total trip time to downtown for Mascouche line users will be equivalent to the current travel time.
+- As soon as you leave the commuter train, you will walk on a covered platform, then enter a closed station, sheltered from inclement weather

 Community, works and schedule